Amplifying Climate Feedbacks

 The science of global climate change is all about feedbacks -

-positive amplifying feedbacks.
+these mostly positive (bad) amplifying feedbacks.
+As global

 It is the biggest reason why we are in a state of dire planetary emergency.